p15r/distributey/README.md

 Sync code to the `hyok-wrapper` container by executing `./dev/cp_src_docker.sh`.
 The HTTP server (`gunicorn`) will automatically detect new files and reload them.

 ## Architecture
+The following workflow is executed when Salesforce requests key material:

 ![worflow](docs/cache-only-key-service-v3.png)

 ## Key Consumer Setup